devchallenges-io/curriculum/3-javascript/challenges/group_2/2-role-the-dice.md

 ---
 title: "Role The Dice"
-description: "Build a dice rolling game using HTML, CSS, and JavaScript to practice your web development skills.
-Test your knowledge of HTML and CSS syntax while incorporating JavaScript to create an interactive game."
+description: "Create a web-based dice game with HTML, CSS, and JavaScript to enhance your development abilities.
+Apply your understanding of HTML and CSS code while adding JavaScript functionality to develop an engaging interactive experience."
 isNew: false
 sort: 2
 nature: "HTML/CSS/JavaScript"